 19. What is direct deposit and why is it a good option for students?

 Direct deposit, a benefit offered by Brandeis University, is a safe and convenient way to deposit your earnings into your checking or savings account.
 Whether you are on break, away for a long weekend or sick on pay day, your money is automatically credited to your checking or savings account.
 Imagine never having to rush to the bank on payday; never worrying about losing or washing your paycheck and never having to stand in line to cash or deposit your check.

 20. I found a paycheck that I received four months ago but never cashed.
 Is there anything I can do?

-You must contact the payroll office located in Bernstein-Marcus and ask for additional instructions.
+You must contact the payroll office located at 60 Turner St. and ask for additional instructions.
 Paychecks usually expire within three months of issue.
 This may cause your check to be rejected by your bank.
 Again, direct deposit is recommended as it offers convenience and less time being consumed by you or university offices, especially in such cases where extra research and technical steps need to be taken.

 21. I have direct deposit but I am changing banks.
 Do I need to do anything?